lucky-media/guidelines/pages/guides/astro-migration.md

 This gave us a clean Astro setup with a `src/` folder, `astro.config.mjs`, and ready-to-go `npm run dev`.

+Tip: When creating a new Astro project, it’s a good idea to set it up in a separate folder so you don’t mix it with your existing files.
+Once you’ve finished the migration, you can delete the default starter code and move your project files into the root folder.

 ### 2. Install Tailwind CSS

 In our Next.js project, we were already using Tailwind.
 Astro integrates with it easily.